influxdata/docs-v2/content/influxdb/cloud-iox/select.md

 weight: 210
 ---

-The following examples use data from the NOAA database.
-To download the NOAA test data see [NOAA water sample data](https://docs.influxdata.com/influxdb/v2.6/reference/sample-data/#noaa-water-sample-data).
+Use the `SELECT` statement to query data from an InfluxDB measurement.

- Use the `SELECT` statement to query data from a specific measurement or measurements.
 The `SELECT` clause is required when querying data in SQL.

 - [Syntax](#syntax)
 - [Examples](#examples)